 Traore or Rape?

 Somehow Ibrahim Traore has achieved spectacular consensus among Africans on how society should be organised by a leader.
-Even if one is too well educated to follow that Traore trend, that education should give you the tools to look at the Traore situation and the conditions that produced it.
-And see how it is useful or useless in nontechnical terms.
+Some are too well educated to follow that Traore trend.
+But their education should give them the tools to look at the Traore situation.
+And the conditions that produced it.
+Then see how useful or useless it is to the continent.

 Imagine as a man or woman, you are walking home just after sunset.
 In the early darkness of night, you are just one hundred meters from where you live.
 Be it in Rio, Riyadh, Lagos, London, Brisbane, Bali, Moscow, Monrovia, Karachi, Khartoum, Delhi, Detroit.
 Or any obscure town or village in the world.

 You are near your house, walking alone and unarmed, you meet three fearsome looking men.
 They stop and tease you with words that frighten you.
-From their language and slurs you can tell they are high on drugs and alcohol.
-Their eyes are like those of man-eating beasts and they laugh like jackals at your pleas and questions.
+From their language and slurring voices, you can tell they are high on drugs and alcohol.
+Their eyes are like those of man-eating beasts, and they laugh like jackals at your pleas and questions.
 The blades they brandish are swords.
 The men either undress you or force you to undress yourself.
 Or else.
 They are in control.

 You can see the men’s penises, a couple of them stand erect, oiled with grease or gel.
 It’s now certain you are several seconds or a minute from actual rape.
 And the rape is sure to be violent or at best rough.
 You are helpless.